AlessioSal98/VisionPerceptionProject/README.md

 Eg: !run dataset_handler.py --data_folder_name FOLDER_NAME --classes Biking-Surfing --n_frames 5

 Once the file have been executed, it will take a while to generate all the tensor.
+At the end of the process, you will find a new folder named FOLDER_NAME that will contain all the generated tensors.
 ## Train
 In order to proceed with the train, it is necessary to run the main.py file by specifing the following training parameters:
 * data_folder_name: the program will automatically load the tensors in the specified folder and it will use them for the training;